Site icon GreatSynthesizers

 What’s it worth nowadays?

-Well, in 1978 a PS-3100 cost 6,500 DM (in USD …?).
-That was a lot of money for a non-programmable synth with only ONE oscillator per voice.
+Well, in 1977/78 a PS-3100 cost 6,500 DM … in USD … (?).
+Be it as it may, it was a lot of money for a non-programmable synth with ONE oscillator per voice.
 No wonder most musicians concentrated on the Prophet-5 and on Oberheim synthesizers.
-Only 600 PS-3100 were ever made …
+Only 600 PS-3100 were made …

 In October 2003 a PS-3100 was sold for 400 Euros in Germany.
 A bargain, that one, we have to admit.
 Italy – February 2004: 1,600 Euros for a PS-3100.
 In September 2005, a PS-3100 with Kenton MIDI (!) was sold for 1,800 Euros in France.
 Street-price for this lovely synth ranged from 1,500 up to 2,000 Euros.
 Those were the days …

 In 2014 you had to pay a bit more … 5,000 Euros … 6,000 USD.
 And now, in 2021, PS-prices are up in the sky … 8,000 to 10,000 Euros / USD for a Korg PS-3100 in average condition.
 Up to 15,000 Euros / USD for serviced unit with MIDI (and – for example – new wooden housing) … and up to 20,000 Euros as of July 2022.
+The picture below shows a broken (!)
+PS-3100 for sale … for a mere 12,900 Euros.

 FB-3100 Software Synthesizer (free VST plug-in)